crim-ca/stac-populator/docs/populators.md

 **A concrete helper** must extend the [Helper][helper-class] class (it is recommended to extend [ExtensionHelper][extension-helper-class] that itself inherits from [Helper][helper-class]) and implement the following:

-1. Define property methods typically annotated with `@functools.cached_property`.
-2. Redefine as needed the `def apply(...)` method where data properties are applied using the corresponding STAC Extension.
+1. Redefine as needed the `def apply(...)` method where data properties are applied using the corresponding STAC Extension.
-3. Implement a concrete `def from_data(...)` method to enable static initialization of the helper with extra kwargs.
+2. Implement a concrete `def from_data(...)` method to enable static initialization of the helper with extra kwargs.

 The example below shows an excerpt of the concrete [`FileHelper`][file-helper] class.